Hessery/Portfolio/README.md

-## Hi, i'm Hessery.
-I design and build games from the ground up.

-I create stable, functional and clean code, and love to do it!
+## I create stable, functional and clean code, and love to do it!
 If you're looking for a passionate, self taught programmer who performs in team based enviroments, you've found your guy.

 ---